 The process of restoring your outdoor teak furniture is not complicated, but it is messy.
 Before you start, suit up with long sleeves, rubber gloves and long pants.
 These are strong chemicals and they don’t belong on your skin.

 Step 1 – Apply the Cleaner

-Pour the cleaner into a bucket and use a brush to apply it to your furniture.
+The first step is to pour the cleaner into a bucket and use a brush to apply it to your furniture.
 Be sure you get every side of the legs and every crevice in the chairs.
 I had a helper (my Dad) who was moving so fast I could hardly get a photo in.
-He doesn’t mess around.
+He did a great job.